RitvikPatnala/RitvikPatnala/README.md

 ## 💼 Experience Highlights

+*Code from industry work is proprietary: descriptions only.
+Happy to discuss the technical details in depth.*

 ### KPIT Technologies: Middleware Intern - AUTOSAR Configuration and AI Automation
 Configured and validated AUTOSAR Basic Software modules for automotive ECUs, managing network interfaces like CAN and LIN protocols while coordinating in cross-functional teams with software, systems, and validation engineers.
 Prototyped an AI-driven framework by engineering LLM agents to parse vector and relational databases and dynamically update ECU configuration files based on natural language user queries.